Why is the inspection and cleaning of optical fibre connector end faces important?

 OM4 is the next generation multimode fibre to support existing 1 and 10Gb/s applications as well as future 40 and 100Gb/s systems.

-It will allows for extended distance of 550 metres at 10Gb/s.
+It allows for extended distance of 550 metres at 10Gb/s.

 What fibre optic cable should be used for underground installation?